namhust98/Deploy_Your_Token_ERC20/README.md

 ![image](https://user-images.githubusercontent.com/38404536/118005524-a9b93e80-b374-11eb-89ab-7a85245c7c20.png)

 It tells you that you need to pay a small amount in order to deploy your contract.
 The more money you spend, the more likely your contract will be deployed.

-12. Wait about 30 minutes, then check your token in https://ropsten.etherscan.io/ if you use Testnet and https://etherscan.io/ if you use Mainnet
+12. Wait about 30 minutes, then check your Token in https://ropsten.etherscan.io/ if you use Testnet and https://etherscan.io/ if you use Mainnet

 13. Enjoy